sentixapps/viralrocket/child_safety.md

 # Child Safety Standards and CSAM Prevention Policy

-SentixApps (TikRocket) has a zero-tolerance policy regarding Child Sexual Abuse Material (CSAM) and the online exploitation of children.
+SentixApps (**ViralRocket**) has a zero-tolerance policy regarding Child Sexual Abuse Material (CSAM) and the online exploitation of children.

 ### 1. Prevention and Prohibition
-TikRocket is a utility tool for social media engagement.
+**ViralRocket** is a utility tool for social media engagement.
 We strictly prohibit the use of our services for any activities that involve or promote the exploitation of minors.

 ### 2. Reporting Mechanism
 Users can report any concerns related to child safety or suspicious activities directly to our team at: **startaitech@gmail.com**.
 Every report is investigated immediately.